Dr Guthrie's List D Schools, Edinburgh.

 There are very few photographs of the Guthrie schools.

-And of those that do exist, I am not allowed to show most of them.
+And of those that do exist,

 From the moment you entered the boys' school

-until the day you left, you were just a number.
+Until the day you left, you were just a number.

 I was number 38.

-Our number had to be sewn on every piece of clothing we had,
+Our number had to be sewn on every piece of clothing

-including our face flannel.
+Including our face flannel.

 Dr Guthrie's Ragged Schools Exclusively for the Impoverished!

-At the age of 11.
+At the age of 11,

 My perception of reality was so shaped by seeing violence and cruelty from staff,

-that when I saw a boy being dragged out of bed by his hair, in the middle of the night,
+That when I saw a boy being dragged out of bed by his hair, in the middle of the night,

-and then being dragged out of the dormitory by his hair,
+And then being dragged out of the dormitory by his hair,

 I assumed it was normal and that the boy was just being taken for a cold shower.